Little Nemo: Concept

 A weekly fantasy adventure, Little Nemo in Slumberland featured the young Nemo ("No one" in Latin) who dreamed himself into wondrous predicaments from which he awoke in bed in the last panel.

 The first episode begins with a command from King Morpheus of Slumberland to a minion to collect Nemo.
-Nemo was to be the playmate of Slumberland's Princess, but it took months of adventures before Nemo finally arrived; a green, cigar-chewing clown named Flip was determined to disturb Nemo's sleep with a top hat emblazoned with the words "Wake Up."
-Nemo and Flip eventually become companions, and are joined by an African Imp whom Flip finds in the Candy Islands.
+Nemo was to be the playmate of Slumberland's Princess, but it took months of adventures before Nemo finally arrived.
+A green, cigar-chewing clown named Flip was determined to disturb Nemo's sleep with a top hat emblazoned with the words "Wake Up".
+Nemo and Flip eventually become companions and are joined by an African Imp whom Flip finds in the Candy Islands.
 The group travels far and wide, from shanty towns to Mars, to Jack Frost's palace, to the bizarre architecture and distorted funhouse-mirror illusions of Befuddle Hall.

 The strip shows McCay's understanding of dream psychology, particularly of dream fears—falling, drowning, impalement.
 This dream world has its own moral code, perhaps difficult to understand.
-Breaking it has terrible consequences, as when Nemo ignores instructions not to touch Queen Crystalette, who inhabits a cave of glass.
-Overcome with his infatuation, he causes her and her followers to shatter, and awakens with "the groans of the dying guardsmen still ringing in his ears".
+Breaking it has terrible consequences as when Nemo ignores instructions not to touch Queen Crystalette who inhabits a cave of glass.
+Overcome with his infatuation, he causes her and her followers to shatter and awakens with "the groans of the dying guardsmen still ringing in his ears".

-Although the strip began October 15, 1905, with Morpheus, ruler of Slumberland, making his first attempt to bring Little Nemo to his realm, Nemo did not get into Slumberland until March 4, 1906, and, due to Flip's interfering, did not get to see the Princess until July 8.
-His dream quest is always interrupted, either by his falling out of bed, or by his parents forcing him to wake up.
+Although the strip began October 15, 1905, with King Morpheus, ruler of Slumberland, making his first attempt to bring Little Nemo to his realm.
+Nemo did not get into Slumberland until March 4, 1906.
+Due to Flip's interfering, Nemo did not get to see the Princess until July 8.
+His dream quest is always interrupted, either by his falling out of bed, Nemo suddenly waking up, or by his parents forcing him to wake up.

-On July 12, 1908, McCay made a major change of direction: Flip visits Nemo and tells him that he has had his uncle destroy Slumberland.
-(Slumberland had been dissolved before, into day, but this time it appeared to be permanent.)
+On July 12, 1908, McCay made a major change of direction: Flip visits Nemo and tells him that he has had his uncle destroy Slumberland (it had been dissolved before, into day, but this time it appeared to be permanent).
 After this, Nemo's dreams take place in his home town, though Flip—and a curious-looking boy named the Professor—accompany him.
 These adventures range from the down-to-earth to Rarebit-fiend type fantasy; one very commonplace dream had the Professor pelting people with snowballs.
 The famous "walking bed" story was in this period.
 Slumberland continued to make sporadic appearances until it returned for good on December 26, 1909.

 Story-arcs included Befuddle Hall, a voyage to Mars (with a well-realized Martian civilization), and a trip around the world (including a tour of New York City).